junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 3. If children or animals have a bowel movement near the house, clean it up at once.
 Teach children to use a latrine or at least to go farther from the house.

 4. Hang or spread sheets and blankets in the sun often.
-If there are bedbugs, pour boiling water on the cots and wash the sheets and blankets—all on the same day (see p.
+If there are bedbugs, pour boiling water on the cots and wash the sheets and blanketsall on the same day (see p.
 200).

 5. De-louse the whole family often (see p.
 200).
 Lice and fleas carry many diseases.
 Dogs and other animals that carry fleas should not come into the house.